This page explains how render pipelines factor into Feel.

 Introduction

 As you are probably aware, Unity introduced a few years back the concept of SRP (Scriptable Render Pipelines).
-Some people love them, most people hate them.
-Whether you like them or not, they are now likely here to stay.
 Feel will work on all render pipelines, and you can absolutely import Feel in a URP or HDRP project.

 Post Processing